-It is important that symptoms of epididymitis are recognized as soon as possible to enable early treatment and avoid worsening of the condition.
+Symptoms of epididymitis must be recognized as soon as possible to enable early treatment and avoid worsening of the condition.

-This article details the significant signs and symptoms of epididymitis to allow it to be recognized and diagnosed so that treatment decisions can be made.
-It is also important to be aware of the signs of complication that may be associated with the condition.
+This article details the significant signs and symptoms of epididymitis to be recognized and diagnosed so that treatment decisions can be made.
+It is also important to be aware of the signs of complications associated with the condition.

-The signs of epididymitis are visible upon physical examination of the affected area and can help to recognize epididymitis and make decisions regarding the appropriate treatment.
+The epididymitis signs are visible upon physical examination of the affected area and can help to recognize epididymitis and make decisions regarding the appropriate treatment.

 There is often a lump on the affected side of the testicle that can be identified, which is caused by the accumulation of fluid and is referred to as hydrocele.
 Additionally, the lymph nodes in the groin commonly enlarge as a result of the condition.